Skip to content

 8. You (or a teammate) review the evidence on the dashboard

-9. If you leave comments, Claude reads them via ranger feature get-feedback and addresses them
+9. If you leave comments, Claude reads them via ranger get-review and addresses them

 Verification happens in a separate browser agent, not in Claude Code’s main context.
 Claude doesn’t need to reason about browser interactions directly.